Skip to Main Content

 Sticky, Yellow, or Green Discharge

 If your cat has a goopy or sticky discharge from its eyes, it is usually a sign of infection.
-If you cat's eye is watering but the discharge is clear, that can often indicate a viral infection, while a green or yellow discharge suggests a bacterial infection.
+If your cat's eye is watering but the discharge is clear, that can often indicate a viral infection, while a green or yellow discharge suggests a bacterial infection.

 Early diagnosis and treatment of eye infections can help avoid more serious complications.
 Treatment for a bacterial eye infection may include ophthalmic antibiotic drops, gels, or ointments.
 Oral medications are usually unnecessary unless your cat's eye problem results from a systemic disease.